 What Are You Eligible For?

 When you part ways with your employer, willingly or otherwise, you're entitled to access your vested balance.
 This will always encompass your personal contributions (pre-tax, after-tax, or Roth), and usually any returns you’ve gained on those funds.
 Employer contributions may be included but are often subject to a vesting schedule.
 Typically, you should be fully vested in your employer's contributions after three years of service.
 Always check with your plan administrator or consult your Summary Plan Description to understand your vesting status.

 Roll It, Don’t Spend It!

-If you take a distribution you'll be taxed at your ordinary income tax rate on the entire distribution; except for any after-tax or Roth contributions.
-In addition, if you are under age 59 1/2, an additional 10% IRS penalty will likely apply to the distribution (there are a few exceptions).
-If your vested balance is more than $5,000, you can leave your money in the employer’s plan until you reach normal retirement age.
-But your employer must also allow you to make a direct rollover to an IRA or to another employer’s 401(k) plan.
+If you opt for a payout, you'll be subject to taxation at your current income tax rate, apart from any after-tax or Roth contributions you've made.
+Moreover, an additional 10% IRS penalty is likely if you're under 59 1/2 years old.
+If your vested balance exceeds $5,000, you have the option to leave your money in your previous employer’s 401(k) until normal retirement age.
+You're also allowed to do a direct rollover to an IRA or another employer’s 401(k).

 Make sure you work with a professional who understands all of the rules pertaining to rollovers.
 I have seen rollover errors that will make you cringe.
 One of these errors was no advice given by a banker, which resulted in a $50,000 taxable distribution and a 10% penalty for early distribution…just days before the guy turned 59 1/2 !!
-Honestly, it's not the bank's fault. t is the account holders fault for not contacting a qualified retirement or tax professional to assist and consult on this distribution.
-Luckily for him, we prepared his taxes and caught this.
-He was still within a 60-day window of that distribution and we were able to help him correct it…but that was a HUGE mistake!
+You could blame the bank, but isn't the account holder responsible for not contacting a qualified retirement or tax professional to assist and consult on this distribution?
+Luckily for him, we happened to be reviewing his accounts within the 60-day window of the distribution and we were able to help him correct it…but that was a HUGE mistake!